soham7222/parking-lot-go/README.md

 >
 Commands available to use:
 Type exit to exit the program
-Type exit to reset to reset parking lot mode
+Type reset to reset to reset parking lot mode
 Choose Your parking lot.
 Below options are available
 1. Mall
 2. Stadium